Hopea chinensis

 Hopea chinensis is a species of medium-sized tree (15–20 m tall) in the family Dipterocarpaceae.
-It is found in China (S and SW Guangxi, S and SE Yunnan) and northern Vietnam.
+It is found in southern China (S and SW Guangxi and S and SE Yunnan) and northern Vietnam.
+It grows in tropical and subtropical lowland and montane moist evergreen forests.

 Hopea chinensis is an endangered species threatened by exploitation of its durable timber.
 In China it is under first-class national protection.
 It also produces hopeachinols C and D.